Embassy of the United States, London: Security concerns

-Security at the former embassy was tightened in the 1980s and 1990s following successive terrorist attacks on U.S. embassies and consulates worldwide.
-However, it was after the September 11 attacks in 2001 that security was significantly increased.
-A massive security operation at the embassy has seen one side of Grosvenor Square closed to public access by car, and armed roadblocks are stationed outside the building.
+Security at the Grosvenor Square embassy was tightened in the 1980s and 1990s following successive terrorist attacks on U.S. embassies and consulates worldwide.
+It was further increased after the September 11 attacks in 2001.
+A massive security operation at the embassy saw one side of Grosvenor Square closed to public access by car, and armed roadblocks were stationed outside the building.
 On 29 August 2002, Kerim Chatty, a Swedish citizen of Tunisian descent, was arrested at Stockholm-Västerås Airport trying to board a Ryanair Flight 685 destined for London Stansted Airport with a loaded gun in his luggage.
 Anonymous intelligence sources cited in the media claimed that the man was planning to hijack the aircraft and crash it into the United States embassy in London, using the rooftop eagle to identify it from the air.
 Sweden's Security Service, Säpo, denied the claims and called the reports "false information".
 The man was subsequently cleared of all terrorism-related charges.

 The security threat against the embassy prompted the U.S. government to consider moving the embassy.
-Several British media outlets reported that the U.S. government had wished to use Kensington Palace as their embassy, which allegedly had been vetoed by Queen Elizabeth II, as several members of the British Royal Family have their residences there.
+Several British media outlets reported that the U.S. government had wished to use Kensington Palace as their embassy, which allegedly had been vetoed by Queen Elizabeth II, as several members of the British royal family have their residences there.
 The embassy "strenuously denied" the reports, and a spokesman for Buckingham Palace reported that no formal request had been made.
 Another possible option was Chelsea Barracks, for which the U.S. Embassy made an unsuccessful bid in February 2007.